A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Experiments

-\textbf{Backbone Offline RL Methods.} To evaluate the generality of SUNG, we choose two representative offline RL methods as the backbone for pretraining, i.e., TD3+BC \cite{td3+bc} and CQL \cite{cql}.
+To evaluate the generality of SUNG, we choose two representative offline RL methods as the backbone for pretraining, i.e., TD3+BC \cite{td3+bc} and CQL \cite{cql}.
 Concretely, TD3+BC extends TD3 with behavior cloning based policy constraint, while CQL extends SAC with value regularization.
 For AntMaze domains, we substitute TD3+BC with SPOT \cite{spot} due to its inferior performance.
-SPOT is another extension of TD3 but with density guided policy constraint.
+SPOT is another extension of TD3 but with a VAE-based density-guided policy constraint.